Hospitals & Services

 What consent is required prior to administration?

-· If the MAB is being given for a non-malignant condition, then verbal consent only is required.
+If being given for a non-malignant condition, then verbal consent only is required.

-· If the MAB is being given for a malignant condition, then written consent is required.
+If being given for a malignant condition, then written consent is required.
 This is because it is usually part of a treatment plan that includes cytotoxic therapy.

 Any registered nurse who has completed the CDHB Level 1 IV therapy certification.
 For those health care workers employed outside the CDHB please refer to your local policy.

-What Personal Protective Equipment (PPE) should I wear when handling, administering and disposing of the waste associated with MAB therapy?
+What Personal Protective Equipment (PPE) should I wear when handling, administering and disposing of the waste associated with Biotherapies?

 What else should I do?

-Using a dedicated trolley when connecting/disconnecting fluids from the infusion line and during the administration process can minimise environmental exposure to the MAB.
+Using a dedicated trolley when connecting/disconnecting fluids from the infusion line and during the administration process can minimise environmental exposure.

 Where do I dispose of the waste?